1282-01-blue-shells/fehproteusfirmware/Doc/Examples/HelloWorld.md

 Introduction {#hello_world_intro}
 ===
-As is tradition when learning a new programming language or envrionment, the first thing to do is create a [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)program.
+As is tradition when learning a new programming language or envrionment, the first thing to do is create a [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program.
 This tutorial will explain how to do that on the Proteus.

 This tutorial requires an installation of VSCode, properly configured with the FEHVSCode extension.
 More information can be found [here](http://www.example.com).